 Being a new gardener is hard.

 There’s so much to learn when you’re tending a vegetable garden — how to start seeds, how to care for your plants, how to prevent diseases…the list goes on.

 But would you believe me if I told you that one of the most common mistakes that new gardeners make is one of the simplest to fix?

 This article will give you an overview of when to water a garden, but more importantly will explain the why.
 Once you understand the why, you’ll never forget when to water again.

 The Absolute Best Time: As Early as Possible in the Morning

 If you’re a morning person — unlike me — you’ll be happy to learn that the early morning is hands down the best time to water plants (or any garden, for that matter).

-The reason is simple: in the morning, the sun is barely up and temperatures are still cool.
+The reason is simple: when you water in the morning, the sun is barely up and temperatures are still cool.
 Water has time to actually penetrate the soil and get down into the root systems of your garden without being lost to evaporation.

 Watering early also protects your plants from intense heat in the middle of the day (the worst time to water plants), as they will be full of water by the time the heat of the day actually hits them.
 This is much better than trying to “save” your plants on a hot day by pouring water on them in the afternoon.

 Busting a gardening myth: Some old-time gardeners insist that watering in the daytime will cause your plants to be “scorched” by the sun.
 They claim that the water droplets sitting on the leaves of your plants will have a magnifying effect as the sun comes out and will burn the leaves.